Read the MBiol Biology brochure

 If you are applying from overseas, we will not have access to the same contextual information as we do for home candidates: your school's performance, how you performed relative to other people in your school, how often people from your background go to university.
 Your referee can help us by providing contextual information in their letter.

-Oxford and Cambridge have an earlier UCAS deadline than most UK universities – this is usually 15 October instead of late January.
+Oxford and Cambridge have an earlier UCAS deadline than most UK universities – this is mid-October instead of late January; you can find this year's deadline on the UCAS website.
 Lots of resources, including an admissions timeline, can be found on the Oxford website.

 After the application deadline, submissions will be read by tutors and some candidates will be invited to interview.
 You will always be invited to do an interview at two different colleges, which means you get two chances.
 This also means more tutors will get to meet you, to help each other decide on candidates.
 If you are offered a place, it will come with required minimum exam grades or qualifications that you need to meet in order to secure your place, unless you have already met the conditions of the offer.